-Promoting healthy exercise and sticking to strict diet portions is crucial.
-Annual checkups really help in this arena to monitor your cat’s weight and adjust your lifestyle accordingly.
+Promoting healthy exercise and sticking to strict diet portions are crucial.
+Annual checkups really help in this area to monitor your cat’s weight and adjust your lifestyle accordingly.

 As an adult, your Toyger should weigh approximately 10 to 15 pounds.